juanclopgar97/python_sharp/README.md

 On this example an event *name_changed* is implemented to notify when the person's name change.

-To implement a *simple event* the first thing you have to do is create a variable to store the subscribers, look at this variable as a "To do list" due it contains the callables that are going to be executed at some specific time.
+To implement a *simple event* the first thing you have to do is create a variable to store the subscribers, look at this variable as a "To do list" because it contains the callables that are going to be executed at some specific time.

 ```Python
 self._name_changed = Delegate() # it can be viewed as a "To do list"
 ```

 As you might notice the variable that is going to store the subscribers is a Delegate and the name starts with '_' to "protect" the attribute.
-Expose the attribute "publicly" is not a good practice, due other part of the code can manipulate the attribute wrongly or get/set information in a way that was not mean to.
+Expose the attribute "publicly" is not a good practice, because other parts of the code can manipulate the attribute wrongly or get/set information in a way that was not mean to.
 To fix this, we can define 2 methods to encapsulate the delegate (add/remove methods), Through these 2 methods the other objects in the code can subscribe/unsubscribe (add/remove) callables to our delegate.

 ```Python
   @event